-We have Rachel Thomeczek, of Wren Collective, here to share with us a wonderful tutorial on how to match a print seamlessly on your quilt backing using a washable glue stick.
-Want to know more?
+Ready for a super simple tutorial on how to match a print seamlessly on your quilt backing using just a washable glue stick?
 Keep reading!

 So, let's have some real talk here for a sec.
 You're obviously here because you love quilts.
 You love choosing fabric, cutting up said fabric, sewing the same fabric back together to form a beautiful quilt...you just love quilts in general.